 Yep, this post’s going to be on writing.
 Who knew a writer’s website would focus on writing?
-Weird,
+Weird, write right?

 Today, I’m shedding a little light on something called a story bible.
 Sounds pretty self explanatory.
 That’s ‘cause it is.
 It’s a bible.
 For your story.
 Any story, really.
 Your epic twenty book fantasy series about Gunthar, Dredis of Konkelt, vanquishing Marir the Poisqrt with the Fwmse (yeah, just literally pressed my forehead to the keyboard for that one); or your picture book about a unicorn mouse hybrid who can vomit inner tubes (trademark).

 Story bibles are all about keeping consistency.
 And about unsnarling your mind from the minute details of your fictional world and freeing you up to worry about whether your story’s any good or not.
 Does your character have the same hair/eye color from beginning to end?
 For my sci-fi series, do the two factions retain the same ship names (they didn’t, in case you were wondering.
 Cue story bible!).
 Do magic powers stay correct from chapter to chapter?
 Do places?
 Characters?
 Anything and everything you think you might forget, or not, goes into it.

 Now how you actually create a story bible varies greatly from one person to the next.
 Just like writing a book, each author has a different process.
 My process, similar to how I plot a novel, is a little sparser on the details of the story.
 Sure, I have all the relevant information like important plot points, characters, places, blah blah blah.
 But I find if I plan something out too much and know exactly what’s going to come next, I get bored.
 No bueno.

 But that’s not the case for other writers.
 Some have literal bibles on their stories, hundreds upon hundreds of pages long.
 Excessive?
 Maybe.
 But what would cause me to run away screaming obviously works for them.